-Wherever you are on your frugal journey, being able to read up on a whole bunch of frugal lifestyle tips from people who have been doing it for a long time really does help.
+Wherever you are on your frugal journey, being able to read up on a few books on frugality with tips from people who have been doing it for a long time really does help.

-Of course I hope frugal living blogs like mine have a place in your go to reading but if you are anything like me, a blog cannot replace good old fashioned frugal books.
+Of course I hope frugal living blogs like mine have a place in your go to reading, but if you are anything like me, a blog cannot completely replace good old fashioned frugal books.

 Books on frugal living range from those aimed at beginners to those that really encompass the full range of frugal living tips.

 The more detailed books also include advice that some people may feel is much more into extreme frugality territory.

 But of course what may seem extreme to you may be completely normal to me!

 A Slimline shelf of frugal books

 As someone who has lived below my means for a long time in order to save enough money to be financially free and retired many years early, I’ve read a lot of frugal books.